statamic/v2-docs/content/pages/7.addons/2.classes/index.md

 ---
-title: Addon Structure
+title: Addon Classes
 overview: >
+  # @TODO: BRING BACK INDEX HERE AND MOVE CONTENT TO "BASE"

-  You Addon can contain one or many different classes that serve various purposes.
+  Your Addon can contain one or many different classes that serve various purposes.
 Each will inherit functionality, and therefore will `Extend` the core `Statamic\API\Addon` class, either directly, or abstractly.
 id: 395dc432-0273-4874-873e-6ed0b772cc27
 ---

 ## The Addon Class {#addon}

 This core class provides will automatically provide your Addon with contextual information, settings, context, and helper methods, all as part of `$this->`.